/

 On October 6, 2025, Bitcoin surged to a new all-time high of approximately $126,198.
 However, shortly thereafter, the market faced growing macroeconomic and geopolitical headwinds.

-Following the drop, the price entered a sideways range between $85,000 and $94,000.
-This phase lasted until the end of January 2026, when the price fell sharply again, reaching a local low of around $60,000 on February 6.
+Following the decline, the price moved into a sideways consolidation range between $85,000 and $94,000, reflecting a temporary equilibrium between buying and selling pressure in a more mature and liquidity-driven market environment as of June 2026.
+This range-bound phase persisted through the end of January 2026, before selling pressure intensified again, leading to a sharp breakdown that pushed the price to a local low of approximately $60,000 on February 6.

 Current Bitcoin price